darlanmendonca/normalize-obj/README.md

 # normalize-obj

-Rename keys, and change structure of an object.
+Rename keys, and/or change structure of an object.

 # How use